pnxenopoulos/awpy/README.md

 Xenopoulos, Peter, et al. "[Valuing Actions in Counter-Strike: Global Offensive](https://arxiv.org/pdf/2011.01324.pdf)."
 2020 IEEE International Conference on Big Data (Big Data).
 IEEE, 2020.

 ## Contributing
-We welcome any contributions people would like to make.
+We welcome any contributions from the community.
 You can visit the issue page to see what issues are still open, or you can message on Discord.
 We will always have a need for writing tests and expanding functionality.
-We also see contributors as those who use the library to produce interesting content (such as tweets, analyses, papers, etc.)
+Currently, we are focused on refining our tests and on building more visualization functions.
+We also see contributors as those who use the library to produce interesting content (such as tweets, analyses, papers, etc.) -- you can see more examples of community content [here](https://github.com/pnxenopoulos/csgo/blob/main/docs/projects.md).

+When contributing code, be sure to lint your code using `black`, and to run the tests using `pytest`.

 ## Structure
-This repository contains code for CSGO analysis.
-It is structured as follows:
+This csgo Python library is structured as follows:

 ```
 .